pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 The CHIME results show a peak need of 600,000 critical care beds in mid-June.

-Note that these results are very similar to the results predicted by the Imperial College COVID-19 Response Team:
+These results are very similar to the results predicted by the Imperial College COVID-19 Response Team:

 | Parameter | CHIME Scenario | Imp Col |
 |--|--|--|